jar-o/blog.github.io/source/How to create a node app under Docker.md

  |_| |_|\___|_|\___/ \_/\_/ |_|  |_|\__,_|
 ```

 There you have it.
-A single dependency application you can easily distribute.
+A single dependency `node` application you can easily distribute.